Cash When You Need It

 Privacy Policy

-NR BBB Score
+NR BBB Rating

 306 BBB Complaints

-Addresses BBB Complaints
+Answers BBB Complaints

 Lending Club is a solid choice for a loan.
 They are a publicly-traded company on the NYSE (stock ticker: LC).
 They consider traditional credit, income, and debt factors when making loans.
 They generally attract better credit profiles.
 They are a peer-to-peer lender.